-If you’ve ever wondered why the famous pancake with orange sauce is called Crepe Suzette, well you have a choice of what might have happened to give rise to this delicious dessert.
+If you’ve ever wondered why the famous pancake with orange sauce is called Crepe Suzette, well you have a choice of legends.

-The mystery could end there, but some stories also mentions Joseph Marivaux, a restaurant owner in Paris who invented the dessert for Suzanne Reichenberg, an actress at the French Comedy, whose stage name was Suzette.
+Yet another tale mentions Joseph Marivaux.
+A restaurant owner in Paris, it’s claimed he invented the dessert for Suzanne Reichenberg, an actress at the French Comedy.
+Her stage name was Suzette.

-Nobody will ever truly know for sure the origin of this dish, but one thing that never changes – the delight is in the tasting!
+Nobody will ever truly know the origin of this dish, but one thing never changes – it’s truly scrumptious!

 Easy and Luscious Crepes Suzette Recipe

-First make the most delicious French crepes: just click here: how to make the perfect pancake to see the instructions for this absolutely delicious, works-every-time recipe
+First make the most delicious French crepes: just click here: how to make the perfect pancake to see the instructions for this absolutely delicious, works-every-time recipe.
+Once you’ve made your pancakes, keep them to one side ready to reheat with the sauce.

 Then make the sauce: